OpenTelemetry Observability v0.0.16

 • Sidecar

-• Backup lifecycle metrics
+• Backup metrics

 • Timestamp of the most recent backup start